Opentrons/Protocols/protocols/1464-natrix-separations-inc-milliporesigma-part3/README.md

 * [Part 2-1: Antibody Addition](./1464-natrix-separations-inc-milliporesigma-part2)
 * [Part 2-2: Substrate and Stop Solution Addtion](1464-natrix-separations-inc-milliporesigma-part3)

 This is the third part of a ELISA protocol: Substrate and Stop Solution Addition.
 This should be run immediately after the incubation and wash steps.

-See protocol details [here](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/1464-natrix-separations-inc-milliporesigma/ELISA_protocol.xlsx).
+Download full protocol details [here](https://s3.amazonaws.com/opentrons-protocol-library-website/custom-README-images/1464-natrix-separations-inc-milliporesigma/NEW_ELISA_protocol.xlsx).

+---

 You will need:
 * P300 Multi-channel Pipette